Kulasekaran-148/LogX/GUIDE.md

 ### LogX API - Enabling/Disabling colored logging

-Let's users enable or disable colored logging
+- Let's users enable or disable colored logging

-*NOTE*: This is automatically set if TTY detection is enabled.
+- *NOTE*: This is automatically enabled or disabled if TTY detection is enabled.

 ```c
 // enable colored logging